-We recommend conducting frequent (monthly or even weekly) 1-on-1 meetings with employees.
+We recommend conducting frequent (monthly or even weekly) one-on-one meetings with employees.
 Not only will you build a trusting relationship and ensure alignment, but you’ll also get continual updates on employee goals, perceptions, roadblocks, successes, and more.

-Check yourself before jumping into feedback and evaluation mode.
+Reframe before jumping into feedback and evaluation mode.
 Continually review progress on goals, source feedback from other team members, and consider the progress the employee has shown since your last 1-on-1.

 Following these steps won’t erase your biases, but they can reduce them.
 In order to create a workplace that fosters trust and mutual respect, you need to proactively try to bury your biases and approach employee performance with an open mind.